-Travel therapy.
-It’s an industry that sometimes has us feeling like little celebrities.
-Recruiters are calling us.
+Travel therapists.
+We feel like little celebrities sometimes.
+Travel therapy recruiters are calling us.
 Blowing up our email inboxes.
 DM’ing us on Instagram and Facebook.
 I am a travel therapist and I am wanted, baby!
 And every now and then we miiiiight accidentally get big heads from all this attention.
 We might kind of, sort of, turn into a bad travel therapist.
 Demanding, rude, unprofessional with our paperwork, canceling contracts, calling in sick, poor in our communication.
 We might develop a little amnesia to the fact that our recruiters are humans who work really hard too.
 Some of us become the kind of travel SLPs, OTs, and PTs that hospitals and recruiters don’t enjoy working with.
 The kind where our name coming up on a phone brings dread to recruiters everywhere.

 We become what is known as the “oh my goodness please don’t make me work with that traveler” kind of travel therapist.